wasabikev/AI-UI/README.md

-# AI ∞ UI -- A Web Interface for LLM APIs
+# AI ∞ UI -- A Web Interface for AI Systems

 ## Overview

-AI ∞ UI is a web-based conversational interface that facilitates interactions with various AI models and is intended for crafting and architecting layered (multi-system) AI orchestration using a variety of tools and models.
+AI ∞ UI serves as a comprehensive orchestration interface that enables the dynamic coordination and integration of multiple AI models, tools, and data sources while maintaining a fluid, intuitive user experience.
+This project is designed to provide a seamless interface for users to interact with AI models, enabling them to manage conversations, switch between AI models, and access a wide range of AI services.

 ## Features

+**Leveraging Quart's async capabilities the system provides responsive, non-blocking orchestration of multiple AI services, ensuring smooth interaction even during complex operations.
 **Persisted Conversations**: Conversations are stored in a database, allowing for historical review and continuation of discussions.
 **Real-time Chat**: Immediate communication with AI models, simulating a real-time conversation.
 **Conversation Management**: Users can create, read, update, and delete conversations.